yitaozh/yitaozh.github.io/source/_posts/424-Longest-Repeating-Character-Replacement.md

 ## Hints/Notes

 * sliding window
-* need to think about the correctness more
+* need to think more about correctness

 ## Solution